TreyTiller/HomeBrewed-api/README.md

    When posting to this enpoint the recpie title, skill, and time are all required

 ### Recipe Directions
+Returns a JSON object containing an array of directions

 * URL:
   /api/directions/:recipe_id